 to SD1 – Microbiological safety of PIF (pdf 150 kb) (word 75.6 kb)

 - Attachment to SD3 – Consumer research on infant formula labelling (pdf 320 kb) (word 227 kb)

 Given the broad scope of this proposal, FSANZ released a number of consultation papers in 2021, each focused on key aspects of infant formula regulation:

 - Regulatory framework and definitions.

 These consultations have now closed.
-See the consultation documents available below.
+See the consultation and submission documents available below.

 Infant formula is currently regulated under Standard 2.9.1 – Infant Formula Products and Schedule 29 – Special Purpose Foods in the Australia New Zealand Food Standards Code (the Code).
 Other standards in the Code also contain provisions related to safety and food technology for infant formula, such as Standards 1.3.1 – Food Additives and 1.4.1 – Contaminants and Natural Toxicants.

 Through Proposal P1028, FSANZ aims to revise and clarify standards relating to infant formula (for use from birth to <12 months of age) comprising category definitions, composition, labelling and representation of products.
 Although the standards for infant formula are, on the whole, functioning adequately, there is scope to improve the clarity of some standards and to consider the application of